The Robert F. Munn Library Scholars Award for the Humanities and Social Sciences

 - Originality*/generation of new knowledge.

-- Use of West Virginia University Libraries resources.
+- Use of West Virginia University Libraries’ resources.

 *Work that is attributed to a student’s own initiative, rather than to assist a faculty member’s current research interests, will be considered more favorably by judges.
+The student should be the primary author and have performed the majority of research and writing.

 The Robert F. Munn Library Scholars was established during the fall of 2008 in honor of Dr. Robert F. Munn, Dean of Library Services from 1957 – 1986.
 Dean Munn nurtured the West Virginia and Regional History Collection, the Appalachian Collection, and a unique East Africa collection.
 He maintained strong collections in the humanities, especially American history and literature.
 The Libraries’ collections in these areas today are remarkably complete and are a legacy of Dean Munn’s consistent care.